 Sometimes the landscape looks so like the ever changing landscapes of country Victoria—of course, it’s not the Western District of Victoria, but it is similar in so many ways.

 I dream of the day when travel again becomes a reality, where I will visit my family and friends, many of whom are still in the region.

 For now, I am happy producing textiles in my home away from home, Tangier.

 Check out our Moroccan Collab with Made in Tangier

-Have you seen our collaboration product with Made in Tangier, the organic cotton pom-pom hand towels in our bespoke brand colour combo.
+Have you seen our collaboration product with Made in Tangier, the cotton pom-pom hand towels in our bespoke brand colour combo.